hayj/WebBrowser/README.md

 	    "lastUrlDomain": <The domain name of the last url>, "html": "<html>...",
 	    "title": "The title",
-	    "status": <a status from webbrowser.browser.REQUEST_STATUS>,
+	    "status": <a status from hjwebbrowser.browser.REQUEST_STATUS>,
 	}

 You can see all status in `webbrowser.browser.REQUEST_STATUS`.